 Many of our first and second grade artists have been learning about French artists--Henri Matisse and Paul Cezanne.
 After discussions on two still life works by these Master artists, students observed a still life set-up of apples in our art room.
 Students used their "artists eyes" to draw the apples and then they finished their work in chalk pastels or tempera paint.

-Ramona is an art teacher in her thirty-fourth year with the Albertville City School System.
+Ramona is an art teacher in her thirty-fifth year with the Albertville City School System.
 Presently, she teaches first and second grade students.
 She is a native of Linden, Alabama and a 1985 graduate of the University of Alabama.
 Mrs. Hall was named Alabama Elementary Art Educator of the Year 2011 and the Alabama House and Senate honored her with a House Joint Resolution for earning Albertville Chamber of Commerce's 2011 Educator of the Year.